Skip to main content

 Once every action is mapped, you can press EDIT to exit MIDI Mapping mode.
 Using the MIDI Controller will now control the mapped actions in Playback.

-Cloud Section Marker Edit Mode
+Cloud Song Sections Edit Mode

 Use a Cloud Pro subscription to upload original songs and load custom audio tracks in Playback.
 Once tracks have been uploaded on MultiTracks.com (learn more here), song section markers can be added directly in Playback.
 Song section markers unlock powerful Playback features such as dynamic guide cues, looping and live ReOrdering between sections, custom song arrangements, and more.